Description

 On the flip side, staff tasked with training student workers often experience burnout from running multiple sessions on similar topics with little time or resources to innovate.
 Training can feel frustrating when students don’t retain key information, overwhelming when balancing multiple training needs, and disjointed when there’s no consistency in how different departments onboard student workers.

-Join us on June 15, 2026 when our presenter will take a fresh approach to student worker development by streamlining training across departments, reducing redundancy, and making sessions more engaging through hands-on learning rather than policy overload.
+Join us as our presenter will take a fresh approach to student worker development by streamlining training across departments, reducing redundancy, and making sessions more engaging through hands-on learning rather than policy overload.
 She’ll explore training that focuses on transferable skills and creating a learning environment where student workers can grow with confidence, so you can create more effective development opportunities that help students build confidence and apply what they learn in real situations.

 By combining practical tools with current trends in student development and workplace learning, this session will offer you realistic strategies you can immediately implement to improve both the effectiveness of student worker training and the overall student employment experience.